 The navigation systems include KM69-M2 magnetic compass, Pirs-2 and RE receiver, AP-5 autoplotter, NEL-M3B echo sounder, IEL-1 log, ADK-5 (SCh-1) satellite navigation suite, GAGK-1 gyro azimuth horizon compass, and RN radio direction finder.

-Communications systems aboard the Project 12418 Class include Buran-6E communication suite, visual communication and surveillance devices, internal communications systems, and other GMDSS communication systems.
+Communications systems aboard the Project 12418 Class include a Buran-6E communication suite, visual communication and surveillance devices, internal communications systems, and other GMDSS communication systems.

-Target acquisition and tracking is provided by the onboard radars located on the roof of the bridge.
-They include МR-123-02 radar, Liman navigation radar, Monument-E radar suite, Positiv-E radar, МP-407-E-EW system, and Podzagolovok-24E suite.
+Target acquisition and tracking is provided by on-board radars located on the roof of the bridge.
+They include an МR-123-02 radar, Liman navigation radar, Monument-E radar suite, Positiv-E radar, МP-407-E-EW system, and Podzagolovok-24E suite.

 Powered by two М15E.1 gas turbine units, generating a total output power of 32,000hp, the Project 12418 Class can sail at top speeds of 40k and reach a range of up to 2,300nm.
 The engines are developed by Gas Turbine Research and Production Complex Zorya-Mashproekt.

 The corvettes have a cruising speed of 12k and endurance of ten days.